top of page

 Examples of Typical Residential Accommodations

-Based on my experience coaching students at colleges and universities across the United States, typical residential accommodations that have been deemed eligible for students in college include:
+Based on our experience coaching students at colleges and universities across the United States, typical residential accommodations in college include:

 Documentation is Important